swak/8th-ndn-hackathon.github.io/hacks.md

 **Tasks**

-- Prefix registration with HMAC Implement prefix registration on ESP8266 with HMAC signatures.
+- Prefix registration with HMAC: Implement prefix registration on ESP8266 with HMAC signatures.
 Either develop an ndn-cxx Validator to validate HMAC signatures and integrate this Validator into NFD-RIB, or develop a proxy application (with any library) to accept such commands and send an RSA-signed prefix registration command to NFD-RIB; this program runs on a regular computer.

-- ECDSA signing and verification via micro-ecc Determine the correct parameters to initialize micro-ecc library,  so that the signatures generated by ndn-cxx can be verified with micro-ecc, and vice versa; this step can be done on a regular computer.
+- ECDSA signing and verification via micro-ecc: Determine the correct parameters to initialize micro-ecc library, so that the signatures generated by ndn-cxx can be verified with micro-ecc, and vice versa; this step can be done on a regular computer.
 Port micro-ecc onto the ESP8266.

-- Prefix registration with ECDSA  Implement prefix registration on ESP8266 with ECDSA signatures.
+- Prefix registration with ECDSA: Implement prefix registration on ESP8266 with ECDSA signatures.
 This shall  be compatible with regular NFD with ECDSA verification enabled.

-- Nack Add features to send and receive network Nacks.
+- Nack: Add features to send and receive network Nacks.

-- Demo applications See “expected outcome” section.
+- Demo applications: See "expected outcome" section.

 **Required Knowledge for Participants**